arkku/ihex/README.md

     # equal to the address of the first data byte read from input):
     ihex2bin -A -i infile.hex -o outfile.bin

-Both programs also accept the option `-v` to enable some debug messages.
+Both programs also accept the option `-v` to increase verbosity.

 When using `ihex2bin` on Intel HEX files produced by compilers and such, it is a good idea to specify the command-line option `-A` to autodetect the address offset.
-Otherwise the program will simply fill any unused addresses, starting from 0, with zero bytes, which may end up being mega- or even gigabytes.
+Otherwise the program will simply fill any unused addresses, starting from 0, with zero bytes, which may total mega- or even gigabytes.